- Great for first-time cat owners

 Shedding: | 4/5 |

 Gentle and friendly, but not constantly demanding of attention, a Norwegian Forest cat or ‘Wegie’ is happy to entertain themselves if no one is home, and equally satisfied with curling up beside their people when they are there.
-They can be reserved with visitors and are not particularly lap-cats (often because they can be prone to overheating) but will enjoy affection and physical contact from their people.
+The Norwegian Forest cat temperament can be somewhat reserved, when it comes to visitors, and are not particularly lap-cats (often because they can be prone to overheating) but will enjoy affection and physical contact from their people.